Bikini Model Samantha Hoopes Exposes Major Cleavage While Promising To Get Her ‘Sexy Back’ Post-Baby

 “You’re still beautiful,” a fourth comment read.

-Meanwhile, it appears that Samantha Hoopes has been adjusting to life as a new mom very well.
-She’s been keeping her fans updated on her journey, and recently posted a sweet photo of her family dressed up as The Incredibles in honor of George’s first Halloween.
+It appears that Samantha has been adjusting to life as a new mom very well.
+She’s been keeping her fans updated on her journey, recently posting a sweet photo of her family dressed up as The Incredibles for George’s first Halloween.